Our Approach To 12 Step Drug Rehab

 The people participating in these meetings needed a clear method for recovery, so the information contained within the “Big Book” of Alcoholics Anonymous was distilled into 12 steps.
 The 12 step recovery model is based on these original 12 steps.
 The model has helped many thousands of people successfully recover from addiction.

-It can be difficult for researchers to quantify the effectiveness of 12 step programs.
+It can be difficult for researchers to quantify the effectiveness of 12 step drug rehab programs.
 After all, when a program is “anonymous,” participants in studies may be few and far between.
 However, some research has been completed, and it demonstrates the effectiveness of the group model of recovery.
 These studies have found that:

 - Clients with a high level of group support, such as those in 12 step meetings, recovered 83 percent of the time.